jaytimm/american-political-data-and-r/README.md

 | Romney 12 | Clinton 16 |     15|
 | Romney 12 | Trump 16   |    209|

-A sankey diagram.
+> Sankey diagramming presidential voting lineages from 2008 to 2012 and 2012 to 2016.
 Clearly a bit jazzier as an html widget proper.

 ``` r
 library(plotly)